MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/index.md

 ---
-title: Welcome to Dynamics GP | Microsoft Docs
+title: Welcome to Dynamics GP
 description: Dynamics GP is a business management solution for small and mid-sized organizations that automates and streamlines business processes and helps you manage your business.
 author: edupont04